Tall Tales: Craig’s Stories Behind His Unique Picture Frames

 King Kong is excitedly hanging off of this one, if you squint a bit.

 You won’t believe it, but this custom frame, along with a couple other of my more unique shaped picture frames, was built completely by accident.

 I love this frame.

-I had it originally priced at 122,999.oo, but had to reduce the price nearly a thousand per cent, before it finally sold.
+It was initially appraised at 122,999.oo, but I had to reduce the price nearly a thousand per cent, before it finally sold.

 I try to use natural, environmentally friendly materials whenever possible.
 This frame was made partially out of soy and stained with recycled rhubarb juice.